-Biodiversity is the amazing variety of life on Earth.
-It encompasses diversity on many levels; the vast number of species of plants and animals, the genetic diversity within and between these species and the different biomes and ecosystems of which they are part, including rainforest, tundra and desert.
-Biodiversity also includes the diversity within microscopic organisms, including bacteria, viruses and fungi.
-Another way to think about it is simply, ‘Big Nature!’
+Biodiversity is the variety and breadth of life on Earth.
+It encompasses biological diversity on many levels; the vast number of species of plants and animals, the genetic diversity within and between these species and the different biomes and ecosystems they’re part of, including woodland, chalk grassland and marine coastal, among all the other habitats we have here in the UK.
+Biodiversity also includes the diversity within microscopic organisms, like bacteria, viruses and fungi.
+Another way to think about it is simply, ‘Big Nature’.

 How does biodiversity affect us?

-Biodiversity allows us to live healthy and happy lives; it provides us with food directly or through pollination, medical discoveries and ecosystem services.
-The latter include everything from cleaning water and absorbing chemicals, which wetlands do, to providing oxygen for us to breathe.
-Biodiversity also provides aesthetic and cultural value to our lives, and has been shown to increase mental well-being.
+Biodiversity helps us to live healthy and happy lives.
+It provides us with food, medicinal remedies and we also benefit from many ecosystem services.
+The latter includes everything from cleaning water and absorbing chemicals – which wetlands do – to providing oxygen for us to breathe.
+Biodiversity also provides aesthetic and cultural value to our lives and has been shown to increase mental wellbeing.

 Threats to biodiversity

-Sadly, the Earth’s biodiversity is in decline due to activities such as deforestation, land-use change, agricultural intensification, over-consumption of natural resources, pollution and climate change.
+Sadly, the Earth’s biodiversity is in decline because of activities like deforestation, land-use change, agricultural intensification, over-consumption of natural resources, pollution and climate change.

-Some scientists believe that there is enough evidence to confirm that we are in the Earth’s sixth mass extinction event.
-This is where there is a widespread loss of 75% of species over a relatively short geological time period of two million years.
-There have been five mass extinctions so far, perhaps the most well-known one is the loss of the dinosaurs caused by the asteroid.
-But this current mass extinction is different, because it is caused by humans.
+Some scientists believe that there’s enough evidence to confirm that we’re experiencing the Earth’s sixth mass extinction.
+This is where there’s a widespread loss of 75 per cent of species over a relatively short geological time period of 2 million years.
+Scientists believe there have been five previous mass extinctions, the most well-known one is the loss of the dinosaurs caused by an asteroid and others were caused by climatic shifts.
+But this current mass extinction is different, because it’s caused by humans.

-Whilst the scale of biodiversity loss may seem overwhelming, it is important that we act and recognise that multiple small and local actions add-up.
+Whilst the scale of biodiversity loss may seem overwhelming, it’s important that we recognise that multiple small and local actions add up.
 For example, we can support local conservation initiatives, travel as sustainably as we can, recycle and consider our everyday food choices.

 Fundamentally, we need to take time to enjoy nature and spread the word; talk to our neighbours, friends and community about the biodiversity in the places we live.